Sponsor any available subject for £1000 a year + VAT (UK=20%, EU=0%, World=none).

-Sponsors must provide an image URL that complies with GDPR and asa.org.uk.
+Sponsors provide a 21:9 image URL that complies with UK GDPR and asa.org.uk.

-Sponsors may provide a website URL to make their image a clickable link.
+Sponsors may also provide a website URL to make their image a clickable link.

-If RevAAA goes offline, we will credit time to sponsor accounts that is equal to double that of any downtime.
+Double Downtime Guarantee: If RevAAA goes offline, we credit time to sponsor accounts equal to double the downtime.

-Sponsorship is on a first come, first served basis by email:
+Sponsorship is only available to businesses, and on a first-come, first-served basis by email: [email protected]

 Sponsor Terms and Conditions